DataFire/Integrations/integrations/generated/google_cloudbilling/README.md

 ### PricingInfo
 * PricingInfo `object`: Represents the pricing information for a SKU at a single point of time.
   * aggregationInfo [AggregationInfo](#aggregationinfo)
-  * currencyConversionRate `number`: Conversion rate for currency conversion, from USD to the currency specified
+  * currencyConversionRate `number`: Conversion rate used for currency conversion, from USD to the currency
-  * effectiveTime `string`: The timestamp from which this pricing was effective.
+  * effectiveTime `string`: The timestamp from which this pricing was effective within the requested
   * pricingExpression [PricingExpression](#pricingexpression)
   * summary `string`: An optional human readable summary of the pricing information, has a